estevanmaito/windmill-react-ui/README.md

 - `npm run dev`

 It will start a local server at `localhost:6060` with all components rendered.

+> This needs improvement.
+I'm looking for a better way to create a local dev server.

 To see a new component rendered, add an `.md` file with the same name as the component (see current components), and add components inside like: